jtlocati/Fundamental_Query_Language-FQL-/README.md

-# FQL — Flexible Query Layer
+# FQL — Fundemental Query Language

-FQL (Flexible Query Layer) is a lightweight Python extension that enables natural language querying over structured datasets such as CSV files and SQLite databases.
+FQL (Fundemental Query Language) is a lightweight Python extension that enables natural language querying over structured datasets such as CSV files and SQLite databases.

 Instead of writing raw SQL, users can ask questions in plain English.
 FQL parses intent, generates structured SQL, executes it safely, and returns results.